Juhani

 1).

 Figure 1.
-Multifarious sources of information were used when developing
+Multifarious sources of information were used in developing

-company's quality management approach and aiming at satisfaction
+company's quality integration approach and aiming at satisfaction

-of all interested parties and excellence of the company's business
+of all interested parties (stakeholders) and excellence of the company's business

 performance